• Skip to primary navigation

 I scored the caulk line with a utility knife and then used a rubber mallet and crow bar to knock out the existing trim so I clean slate to work with.

-Then I made a "reveal" mark all the way around the window.
-Instead of butting the new trim pieces right up to the edge of the drywall, I decided to use a 3/16" reveal.
-The reveal adds a bit of detail and just looks better.
-To make the reveal I set my Kreg Multi Mark to 3/16" and then made little hash marks all the way around the window opening.
+To make the reveal I set my Kreg Multi Mark to 3/16″ and then made little hash marks all the way around the window opening.
 This little tool comes in handy for so many woodworking projects!
-It's way easier and more accurate than using a tape measure or ruler.
+It’s way easier and more accurate than using a tape measure or ruler.

-I wanted to preserve a 60" opening on the inside of my windows because it seems like a lot of window treatments like shades and plantation shutters use 60" as a standard.
-If I placed my 1x5 window stool directly on the window framing you can see in the picture, I would have ended up with a larger than 60" vertical window opening.
+If I placed my 1×5 window stool directly on the window framing you can see in the picture, I would have ended up with a larger than 60″ vertical window opening.
 To overcome this problem, I created some custom measured shim pieces and screwed and glued them to the window framing.
-This would raise the stool to the correct height.
-Because of the shim support and the eventual window apron support underneath, everything would be rock solid.

 Next I cut the window stool to roughly the correct length with my miter saw.
 I then held it and marked it in place.
 It's always easier for me to mark the actual board rather than measuring with a tape and then transferring that measurement to the trim piece.

-When marking the stool I had to take into account the width of the side casing (I marked that on the wall) as well as the 3/4" overhang past the casing on both far ends.
-I also marked the cutout line so the piece would slid nicely back into the window opening with "wings" extending on both ends.
+When marking the stool, I had to take into account the width of the side casing (I marked that on the wall) as well as the 3/4″ overhang past the casing on both far ends.
+I also marked the cutout line so the piece would slid nicely back into the window opening with “wings” extending on both ends.

-In order to have a better fit, instead of just drawing a straight line on the board I used the protractor below to scribe a line that matched the wall contour.
+In order to have a better fit, instead of just drawing a straight line on the board, I used the protractor below to scribe a line that matched the wall contour.
 All I had to do was follow the wall line with the point of the protractor and that would transfer that same line contour onto the board.

 Once my window stool was marked with all of the cuts, I used a jigsaw to cut everything out.
 I recommend testing your jigsaw on a scrap piece of trim first to make sure you don't get too much splintering.
 Some are better than others.